Gerard Deulofeu: Watford

-On 29 January 2018, it was announced that Deulofeu was to join Watford on a loan deal until the end of the season.
-On 5 February 2018, he scored his first goal with Watford in a Premier League 4–1 win against Chelsea.
+On 29 January 2018, it was announced that Deulofeu was to join English Premier League side Watford on a loan deal until the end of the season.
+On 5 February 2018, he scored his first goal for the Hornets in a Premier League 4–1 win against Chelsea.

 On 11 June 2018, Watford signed Deulofeu on a permanent deal for a reported fee of €13 million.
 He was sidelined from the last game of his loan spell until being available for selection again in early October, owing to "foot and hip problems".

 On 22 February 2019, Deulofeu became the first Watford player to score a Premier League hat-trick, scoring three goals in a 5–1 win over Cardiff City.

 Udinese

-In October 2020, Deulofeu joined Udinese on a season-long loan.
-The following January he completed a permanent transfer to the club, signing a three-and-a-half-year contract.
+In October 2020, Deulofeu joined Udinese on a season-long loan from Watford for the remainder of the 2020–21 campaign.
+However, on 30 January 2021, midway through the season, he completed a permanent transfer to the club, signing a three-and-a-half-year contract, and subsequently departed Watford.

+On 12 November 2022, Deulofeu suffered another anterior cruciate ligament injury in a Serie A match against Napoli, keeping him sidelined for months and as a result, required surgery.
+In January 2023, he received surgery for the injury, which unexpectedly infected his cartilage, setting him back even further from his recovery.

-On 12 July 2023, Deulofeu extended his contract with Udinese until 2026.
-However, he missed the majority of the 2023–24 season due to a knee injury sustained in a match against Napoli in January 2023.
-He was still recovering from the injury in the 2024–25 season.
-On 16 January 2025, his contract with Udinese was terminated by mutual consent.
+On 12 July 2023, Deulofeu signed a new three-year contract with Udinese until 2026.
+However, he had already missed the majority of the 2022–23 and 2023–24 season due to the injury, but continued recovering and training.
+During the start of the 2024–25 season, he was still recovering from the injury, with Udinese supporting him through his recovery.
+On 16 January 2025, Udinese announced that they had terminated Deulofeu's contract by mutual consent on good terms, having been two years out of action with his injury.
+The club stated that they would continue to support him through his recovery, and maintain a close relationship.